NNPC Announces Launch of New Crude Oil Grade, Targets 50,000bpd

 Emmanuel Addeh in Abuja

-The Nigerian National Petroleum Company Limited (NNPCL) Monday announced the introduction of Utapate crude oil blend, a new crude grade into the international oil market.
+The Nigerian National Petroleum Company Limited (NNPC) yesterday announced the introduction of Utapate crude oil blend, a new crude grade into the international oil market.

 The new blend is from Oil Mining Lease (OML) 13 and is fully operated by NNPC Exploration and Production (NEPL), the national oil company’s upstream subsidiary.

-A statement by the Chief Corporate Communications Officer of the NNPCL, Olufemi Soneye, said that the Utapate crude oil blend commenced operations in July 2024, with its first cargo headed for Spain.
+A statement by the Chief Corporate Communications Officer of the NNPC, Olufemi Soneye, said that the Utapate crude oil blend commenced operations in July 2024, with its first cargo headed for Spain.

 Located offshore Akwa Ibom State in Nigeria, Utapate’s current crude oil production is at 28,000 barrels per day, the NNPC said, with potential to increase it to 50,000 barrels per day.